-Media Practicum: Audio and Radio Production
+Project-Based: Audio, Radio, and Podcast Production (200)

-(204 OR 200 and 201)

-Supervised hands-on experience with KMSC.
-Live weekly onair shifts on the Morningside student radio station required.
+Supervised hands-on experience with KMSC (or other audio programming).
+Live weekly on-air shifts on the Morningside student radio station required.
 May be repeated once.
-Students may take a maximum of 8 media practicum credits.
+Students may take a maximum of 8 project-based credits toward the 124 credits required for graduation (COMM 264, 267, 268, 270).

-Media Practicum: Video and Television Production
+Project-Based: Video, Webcast, and Television Production (202)

-(207 OR 202 and 203)

-Supervised hands-on experience with MCTV.
+Supervised hands-on experience with MCTV (or other video/webcast programming).
 May be repeated once.
-Students may take a maximum of 8 media practicum credits.
+Students may take a maximum of 8 project-based credits toward the 124 credits required for graduation (COMM 264, 267, 268, 270).

-Media Practicum: News Writing and Reporting (208)
+Project-Based: News Writing and Reporting (208)

-Participation in the production of the campus online newspaper.
+Participation in the production of the campus online newspaper (or other web/print source).
 Students will utilize their reporting, writing, design and/or photographic skills.
 May be repeated once.
-Students may take a maximum of 8 media practicum credits.
+Students may take a maximum of 8 project-based credits toward the 124 credits required for graduation (COMM 264, 267, 268, 270).

-Media Practicum: Sports Broadcasting (260)
+Project-Based Sports Broadcasting (260)

-Supervised hands-on experience with KMSC radio broadcasts of Morningside athletic events.
+Supervised hands-on experience with KMSC radio broadcasts of Morningside athletic events (or other sports broadcast programming).
 May be repeated once.
-Students may take a maximum of 8 media practicum credits.
+Students may take a maximum of 8 project-based credits toward the 124 credits required for graduation (COMM 264, 267, 268, 270).